utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 - **SPV Info Cell**

-  The SPV info cell stores the basic information of the current Bitcoin SPV instance, such as `tip_ client_cell_id`.
+  The SPV info cell stores the basic information of the current Bitcoin SPV instance, such as `tip_client_id`.
 Each Bitcoin SPV instance contains only one SPV info cell.

   ```yaml